 The higher the difference between EY and G-Sec/Treasury yield at the time of purchase of the stock, the higher is the cushion in times of adversity i.e. higher Margin of Safety.
 Therefore, the stocks with higher earnings yield (EY) i.e. the ones with low P/E ratio, would provide a higher cushion to the investor during tough times.

-The above argument makes me choose my stock in the segment of P/E ratio of 10 or less as these stocks provide a margin of safety.
+The above argument makes me choose my stock at a low P/E ratio as these stocks provide a margin of safety.
 However, it remains critical to differentiate fundamentally sound companies available at low P/E ratio from the troubled companies, which form the junkyard of stock markets.

 You may read more about it in the following articles: